The Ironman Thun '26 Journey

 Dec 29, injured elbow

 Five minutes into the second 800m swimming interval this morning my elbow started to hurt on the outside, and so I bailed.
-It’s the dumbell rows yesterday, I swear.
+It’s the dumbbell rows yesterday, I swear.

 This is another deal I’ve made with myself a long time ago: bail quickly if something hurts the wrong way.
 The injury has already happened and pushing through will only make the recovery longer and the problem peskier.